Table of Contents

 - Reporting on work areas

-- Maintenance of work equipment
+- Maintaining work equipment

 Your workers’ compensation payments may be affected if you accept a light-duty job.
 The amount of your workers’ compensation lost wages will depend on whether you are paid the same or less for your light-duty work.
-If you are paid the same as what you made prior to your injury, then you will no longer receive payments for lost wages.
+If you are paid the same as what you made before your injury, then you will no longer receive payments for lost wages.

 For example, if your weekly pay before your injury was $400, and your weekly pay for light-duty work is $250, the difference is $150, and your partial disability payment will be $100.

-- $400 minus $250 equals $150
+$400 minus $250 equals $150

-- $150 times two-thirds is $100
+$150 times two-thirds is $100

 You can receive a partial disability award for a maximum of 500 weeks.

-2. You Can Turn Down Light-Duty Work
+2. You Can Turn Down Light-Duty Work, But Your Employer May Suspend Your Benefits

 Though you may be tempted to turn down light-duty work, you may want to weigh your options carefully.
 Turning down an offer of light-duty work can put your workers’ comp benefits at risk.
 Employers in Pennsylvania have the right to offer qualifying injured employees modified duty work.
 This often includes work assignments that are light-duty or alternative work programs.

 If you believe you’re unable to return to work, see your personal doctor.
-If your doctor provides a contradicting opinion to your employer’s doctor and don’t believe you should return to work — even to a light-duty assignment — then you may have a case and be able to turn down the light-duty job.
+If your doctor provides a contradicting opinion to your employer’s doctor and doesn’t believe you should return to work — even to a light-duty assignment — then you may have a case and be able to turn down the light-duty job.

 When you receive an offer for light-duty work from your employer, respond promptly.
 Call and speak to your employer about the work assignment.
 You can also consult with an attorney about questions you may have pertaining to the job assignment and your rights as an injured worker.